The LeadersIn Maritime Law

 The owner, charter, agent, master, or operator of the vessel must submit an application to the Office in Charge, Marine Inspection (OCMI) of the marine inspection zone, who will then schedule an inspection.
 A notice requesting inspection must be sent at least 30 days before the current certificate expires; if the vessel will no longer be operated, this must be communicated to the Secretary in writing.

-There are several things that must be determined by the Coast Guard when inspecting a vessel:
+Several things must be determined by the Coast Guard when inspecting a vessel:

-• The vessel is in a safe condition with regard to both life and property; and
+• The vessel is in a safe condition with regard to both life and property.

 • The vessel complies with all applicable laws and regulations.